Arthwr/mini-messageboard/README.md

 A simple message board built with Node.js and Express for learning purposes.
 Users can post messages and view all previous messages.

-## Features
-- Add a new message with a name and text.
-- View a list of all posted messages.

-## Tech Stack
 - **Backend**: Node.js, Express.js
 - **Templating**: EJS